 - Breaks up circles and rectangles into two and four equal parts, and understands that the parts are halves, fourths, and quarters, and that smaller parts make up larger ones.

-- Greater or Less Than?: Make three cards, one with the <, one with > sign and one with an = sign.
-Then play a game in which you put down 2 numbers (also on papers).
+- Greater or Less Than?: Make three cards, one with the < sign, one with > sign, and one with an = sign.
+Then play a game in which you put down two numbers (also on papers).
 Ask your child to put the correct sign between the numbers and do this is as fast as possible, seeing how many rounds he can get correct in a certain amount of time.
 Track how many your child got right and ask him to beat his record another time in the future.